 With some of your greatest earning potential coming in your 40s and 50s, you need to be smart about how you spend your money.
 A huge increase in your standard of living now could result in delaying your retirement or an awful retirement full of part time jobs and clipping coupons to make ends meet.

 All you are doing is delaying the time when you child pays a bill.
 Help them learn at a young age to be financially independent and smart with their money.
-Show them that it’s important to plan for and save for the future.
+Show them that it’s important to plan for and save for the future, and learn what is a title loan.
 It is a lesson that will serve them well.
 Avoid the money mistakes people make in their 40s and you will be able to enjoy your golden years without having to worry about your finances.

 Resources For You